Ver.di: Educational services

 ver.di Bildung + Beratung, known as ver.di b+b for short, is Verdi's educational institution that operates throughout Germany.
 It is responsible for running seminars for statutory special interest groups, namely works council, staff council and Youth and Trainees Council (JAV) members, as well as members of representative bodies for disabled employees and employee representation committees. ver.di b+b has been examined and certified by the independent institute for "Learner-Oriented Quality Testing in Further Education and Training" (Lernerorientierte Qualitätstestierung in der Weiterbildung).

 ver.di b+b also works as a book publishing house and publishes guidebooks, work guides and legal commentaries.

 The company's head office is based in the German city of Düsseldorf. ver.di b+b is represented in 25 locations throughout Germany.

 Its subsidiary "Rat.geber GmbH" advises boards and committees and runs the public bookshop at Verdi's administrative headquarters in Berlin.

 International memberships

-Verdi is a member of multiple global union federations such as the UNI Global Union, the International Transport Workers' Federation, the International Graphical Federation, the International Federation of Journalists and the Public Services International.
+Verdi is a member of multiple global union federations such as the UNI Global Union, the International Transport Workers' Federation, the International Graphical Federation, the International Federation of Journalists and the Public Services International and several European trade union federations, namely EPSU.
 It is also a member of the European Movement Germany (EBD) and a partner of the Tax Justice Network.